Chemical Inactivation of Whole Tissue or Homogenized Tissue

 Subject: FSAP Policy Statement: Chemical inactivation of whole tissue or homogenized tissue

-The Federal Select Agent Program (FSAP) is a collaboration between the Centers for Disease Control and Prevention (CDC), Division of Select Agents and Toxins (DSAT) and the Animal and Plant Health Inspection Service (APHIS) Agriculture Select Agent Services (AgSAS) to regulate the possession, use, and transfer of biological agents and toxins listed in 7 C.F.R.
+The Federal Select Agent Program (FSAP) is a collaboration between the Centers for Disease Control and Prevention (CDC), Division of Select Agents and Toxins (DSAT) and the Animal and Plant Health Inspection Service (APHIS) Division of Agricultural Select Agents and Toxins (DASAT) to regulate the possession, use, and transfer of biological agents and toxins listed in 7 C.F.R.
 Part 331, 9 C.F.R.
 Part 121, and 42 C.F.R.
 Part 73 (select agents and toxins).
 The FSAP administers the select agent and toxin regulations in close coordination with the Federal Bureau of Investigation’s Criminal Justice Information Services Division (CJIS).

 In meeting the in-house validation/verification of inactivation by chemical inactivation of whole tissue or homogenized tissue, it is FSAP policy to allow entities to select one tissue type (either (1) the tissue that is expected to have the highest concentration of the specific agent to be inactivated or (2) determine agent concentration for the agent to be inactivated in a tissue before performing inactivation to use as the maximum limit for that agent) to serve as a surrogate for other tissues, including those in other animal models, so long as all standardized conditions are held constant such as the agent used, tissue size, and ratio of tissue to volume of inactivating chemical.
 A safety margin must be incorporated into the final chemical inactivation procedure to ensure the effective inactivation of the agent.